-16. The boundary treatments shown on approved plan ref.
-P16-0237_17 Rev H shall be implemented for each dwelling or building, prior to their first occupation or use and thereafter shall be retained for the life of the development.

-- 17. The external materials for the dwellings hereby approved and indicated on the Materials Layout Drawing Number P16-0237_22 Revision I shall be implemented in full accordance with the approved plans.
+- 16. The boundary treatments shown on approved plan ref.
+P16-0237_17 Rev H shall be implemented for each dwelling or building, prior to their first occupation or use and thereafter shall be retained for the life of the development. - 17.
+The external materials for the dwellings hereby approved and indicated on the Materials Layout Drawing Number P16-0237_22 Revision I shall be implemented in full accordance with the approved plans.
 Any proposed change in the external materials to be used shall not be undertaken without the prior written approval of the Local Planning Authority. - 18.
-Pursuant to condition 13, before the first occupation/use of any part of the development, and within 1 month of the approved contamination and remediation scheme being completed, a contaminated land validation report to ensure that all contaminated land issues on the site have been adequately addressed, shall be submitted to and approved in writing by the Local Planning Authority. - 19.
+Pursuant to condition 12, before the first occupation/use of any part of the development, and within 1 month of the approved contamination and remediation scheme being completed, a contaminated land validation report to ensure that all contaminated land issues on the site have been adequately addressed, shall be submitted to and approved in writing by the Local Planning Authority. - 19.
 Before the first occupation of any of the dwellings or buildings hereby approved, within each phase of the development (as approved by condition 5), a scheme of external lighting for that phase, which shall include provision for the Public Open Space, shall be submitted to and approved in writing by the Local Planning Authority.
 The approved lighting scheme shall thereafter be implemented in full prior to the occupation of the final dwelling or building within that phase and thereafter be retained for the life of the development. - 20.
-The development hereby approved shall only be carried out in accordance with the approved revised Flood Risk Assessment (FRA) dated December 2017 reference number 20965/07-17/3976 Rev C compiled by MEC and the following mitigation measures detailed within the FRA: - a) Discharging all site surface water to infiltration and not increase the risk of flooding off-site. - b) Provision of appropriate volumes of attenuation flood storage on the site to a 100 year +Climate Change standard. - c) Finished floor levels are set no lower than 150mm above local ground level. - d) Confirm which responsible body will maintain the surface water systems over the lifetime of the development according to an acceptable maintenance schedule and that is achievable
+The development hereby approved shall only be carried out in accordance with the approved revised Flood Risk Assessment (FRA) dated December 2017 reference number 20965/07-17/3976 Rev C compiled by MEC or as modified and approved by the Local Planning Authority and the following mitigation measures detailed within the FRA; - a) Discharging all site surface water to infiltration or to the canal at greenfield runoff rates and not increase the risk of flooding off-site. - b) Provision of appropriate volumes of attenuation flood storage on the site to a 100 year +Climate Change standard. - c) Finished floor levels are set no lower than 150mm above local ground level. - d) Confirm which responsible body will maintain the surface water systems over the lifetime of the development according to an acceptable maintenance schedule and that is achievable.